 It’s rare that we add a section for the companionway in a report but this one does have some notable features.
 The carpeting we saw above continues here, as does the fabric overhead.
 The stairway is illuminated with courtesy lights.
 To port, just past the guest stateroom is a doorway housing the stacked washer and dryer.
 Then beyond is the day head with a walk-in shower.
 All doors are solid wood with curved headers, decorative inlay and easy close latches.

+Special Rod Storage.
 Of course as roomy and comfortable as the staterooms are, some will consider another room the “best in house”.
 We’re speaking of the dedicated rod locker ($2,716) in the passageway just abaft the forward VIP stateroom.
-This cedar-lined locker is supplemented with overhead rod storage just outside the door and both serve to remind us that Hatteras never forgets what the principle mission of this battlewagon is… Fishing.
+This cedar-lined locker is supplemented with overhead rod storage just outside the door and both serve to remind us that Hatteras never forgets what the principal mission of this battlewagon is… Fishing.

 All staterooms have the same features of carpeting, fabric overhead and bulkheads, cedar-lined storage, optional TVs ($1,765), individual HVAC controls and full-length mirrors.